rjvdw/advent-of-code/2019/README.md

 * Currently, my solution for day 12 makes the assumption that the repeating state will be the beginning state.
 * The rendering for the arcade of day 13 can be made more efficient, by only rendering the spaces that actually have updated.
+* The solution for day 18 is horrendously slow.
+I will revisit this at some point.

 [workflows-CI-badge]: https://github.com/rjvdw/advent-of-code/workflows/CI%202019/badge.svg
 [actions]: https://github.com/rjvdw/advent-of-code/actions?query=workflow%3A%22CI+2019%22